 Fit and Able Week 14: The Belly Wedge with John Kelly

 Congratulations to John Kelly who performed brilliantly playing all four rounds at the Irish Open.
-To book a session call John on 086belly wedge-8155248.
+To book a session call John on 086

 The belly wedge is a great shot to have when your ball is nestled up against the collar of the rough surrounding the green.
 Top players often use this shot to extricate themselves from a tricky situation.
 Rather then hitting down on the ball as with a conventional shot, the belly wedge you hit the leading edge off the middle of the ball.
 It sends the ball out almost like a putt.